MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-set-get-label-csharp.md

 ---
 title: Quickstart - Set and get a sensitivity label on a file using the C# MIP SDK
-description: A quickstart showing you how to use the Microsoft Information Protection C++ SDK to set and get a sensitivity label on a file.
+description: A quickstart showing you how to use the Microsoft Information Protection SDK .NET Wrapper to set and get a sensitivity label on a file.
 services: information-protection
 author: BryanLa
 ms.service: information-protection
 ms.topic: quickstart
 ms.date: 01/09/2019
 ms.author: bryanla
+#Customer intent: As a an application developer, I want to learn how to set labels with the MIP SDK, so that I can use the SDK APIs to apply labels and protection to my own files.
 ---

 # Quickstart: Set and get a sensitivity label (C#)